Testomatio - Test Management for Codeception

 environment: 'test'

-: Includes methods related to the Symfony dependency injection container (DIC):
+services: Includes methods related to the Symfony dependency injection container (DIC):

 See WebDriver module for general information on how to load parts of a framework module.